giladturok/giladturok.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hey :wave:!
-I'm a first year CS PhD student at Cornell University, **Cornell Tech** :bear: :aerial_tramway:.
+I'm a first year CS PhD student at **Cornell Tech** :bear: :aerial_tramway:, Cornell University.
 I am working with Professors [Volodymyr Kuleshov](https://www.cs.cornell.edu/~kuleshov/) and [Chris De Sa](https://www.cs.cornell.edu/~cdesa/).

 I am fortunate to be supported by the NSF Graduate Research Fellowship.
 I am also a Guest Researcher at the **Flatiron Institute**.